ccovascosta/passage-selection/README.md

  - Support other file types: Implement text extraction function for other types of files such as emails, text files, transcriptions.
  - Enhanced preprocessing: Implement more advanced text preprocessing techniques such as lemmatization.
- - Document retrieval: Explore other approaches for retrieving the top K documents, such as using other algorithms, such as BM25, or framing the problem as a binary classification to retrieve the documents with highest score (likelihood to contain relevant information).
+ - Document retrieval: Explore other approaches for retrieving the top K documents, such Learn to Rank.
  - Improved passage extraction: Use more sophisticated models or techniques for passage extraction to improve the accuracy and relevance of the selected passages.
 Also test other approaches do split the text into passages to avoid unnecessary sentences and words.
  - Evaluation metrics: Assess the system's performance using evaluation metrics for document retrieval and for passage extraction.
  - Scalability: Optimize the pipeline for large-scale document processing and real-time performance.